KatherineMichel/katherinemichel.github.io/doc/blog/travel/southwest-headquarters-tour-2026.md

 These Vintage uniforms are among what must be thousands of pictures and momentos covering Southwest campus walls.

 ![](southwest-headquarters-tour-2026/pilot-uniform-shop.jpg)
 The pilot uniform shop.
 We later learned that sadly only 6% of Southwest pilots are women, which is in line with the industry as a whole.
-Southwest supports the Women in Aviation organization and would love to change that.
+Southwest supports the Women in Aviation organization and would love to see that change.

 ![](southwest-headquarters-tour-2026/plane-training.jpg)
 Our tour guide Glenn introducing us to a mockup plane used for training